 If purchasing a home, there are three types of survey –

 Valuation Survey – This is carried out by the mortgage lender and the cost is approximately £350.
-This is a basic survey which will confirm that you are not overpaying for the property and will also look for any major problems with it.
+This is a basic survey that will confirm that you are not overpaying for the property and will also look for any major problems with it.
 There are quite a few lenders that will offer this for FREE as an incentive to gain you as a new client.
 Once again shop around the different banks and building societies.

 HomeBuyers Report – This survey is more in-depth and will produce a 10 -15 page report on the property.
 The surveyor will once again let you know that you are not paying too much for the property however they will also spend a couple of hours at the property looking far deeper into the state and repair of it.
-Depending on the size of the property you can expect to pay £500-£700.
+Depending on the size of the property you can expect and will need to pay £500-£700.
 A RICS Homebuyers report will include.

 - The general condition of the property

-- Major faults in accessible parts of the building that may affect the value
+- Major faults inaccessible parts of the building that may affect the value

 - Urgent problems that might need inspecting by a specialist before signing a contract